Analysis | Fact-checking Trump’s campaign rally for the Georgia Senate races

 Not only did Trump lose the electoral college by 306-232 — a result that in 2016 he called a “landslide” — but he lost the popular vote by more than 7 million.

 “When we got ballots in from the military with Trump all over it and they got thrown into a river, you saw that.
-They threw ballots into a river from the military with my name all over it.
+They threw ballots in to a river from the military with my name all over it.
 We want Trump, boom, goes into the river.”

 Trump appears to make a Frankenstien-claim out of two separate, previous stories of missing ballots.
 The president often says a large number of “military ballots” were found in a “garbage can” in Pennsylvania.
 County officials explained in a statement that a “temporary seasonal independent contractor … incorrectly discarded [nine ballots] into the office trash” during that person’s three-day period of employment.
 The county’s top election official caught wind, fired the employee and launched an investigation.
 The Justice Department at first said all nine ballots were for Trump, violating ballot secrecy, before issuing an unusual correction to note that, actually, seven were for Trump.
 The department did not however say how many — if any — of these ballots were from military personnel.

 Regardless, it is not clear how the president mashed these two false tales together.
-There is no evidence that military ballots “with Trump all over it” were thrown into a river.
+There is no evidence that military ballots “with Trump all over it” were thrown in to a river.

-“We won the largest share of nonwhite vote of any Republican president in sixty years.”
+“We won the largest share of non-White vote of any Republican president in sixty years.”

 Exit polls only go back to 1972, but this is false.
 While exit polls indicate Trump received 26 percent of the non-White vote, that still would fall short of the 27 percent share that George W. Bush received in 2004.